 The market of robots for personal transportation could not be surveyed sufficiently because the available information was very poor.
 However, this market as well as home security and surveillance robots will gain importance in the future.

-In 2011, it was estimated that 1.7 million domestic robots, including all types, were sold.
+In 2012, it was estimated that 1.96 million domestic robots, including all types, were sold.
 The actual number might, however, be significantly higher, as the IFR survey is far from having full coverage in this domain.
 The value was about US$ 697 million.
 Compared to 2011 this represents an increase of 53%.

-As for entertainment robots, about 841,000 units were counted in 2011, 12% more than in 2010.
-Numerous companies, especially Asian ones, offer low-priced ?toy robots?.
+As for entertainment robots, about 1.1 Mio units were counted in 2012, 29% more than in 2011.
+Numerous companies, especially Asian ones, offer low-priced "toy robots".
 But among those mass products there are increasingly more sophisticated products for the home entertainment market.
 Since many years, the LEGO® Mindstorms® programme has belonged to the more high quality products.
-The total value of the 2011 sales of entertainment robots amounted to US$ 166 million.
+The total value of the 2012 sales of entertainment robots amounted to US$ 524 million.

-Thereof, about 28,000 robots for defence applications will be sold in the period 2012-2015.
-They are followed by milking robots with about 25,800 units.
+Thereof, about 28,000 robots for defence applications will be sold in the period 2013-2016.
+They are followed by milking robots with about 24,500 units.
 This is probably a rather conservative estimate.
-These two service robot groups make up 57% of the total forecast of service robots.
+These two service robot groups make up 55% of the total forecast of service robots at the current time.